 Is there a better way to bond than laughing along with your co-workers?
 Take your employees out to one of London’s amazing comedy clubs and treat them to a relaxing and stress-free evening.
 Check out The Comedy Store for professional stand up, or give your team a chance at the open mic at a place like Up the Creek Comedy Club.
 For a chance to make sure everyone gets out of their comfort zone, mix up the table seating and make sure that everyone mingles before the show starts.

 A great night out for a team that enjoys each other’s company and has a great sense of humour.

 Mini golf doesn’t have to stay in Brighton anymore!
 Once solely a beach time experience, mini-golf has reached the big city.
 Rent a Plonk offers mini-golf experiences, with the added possibility of other team building games.
-Plonk Crazy Golf Camden offers a prime location for your team’s mini-golf experience, or consider The Putt Shack for an ultra modern take on an old favourite.
+Consider The Putt Shack for an ultra modern take on an old favourite.
 Set your workers free to relive their childhood and remember that while very few are actually good at mini-golf, everyone can definitely enjoy it.
 There’s another benefit too, mini-golf for adults comes with refreshments.